 What does a balance sheet consist of?

 The balance sheet is split into two halves.
 Each half should add up to the total value in the business.
-The balance sheet equation can be expressed as follows:
+The balance sheet formula is below:

 Assets = Liabilities + Shareholders’ Equity